 What to pack for visiting Venice in winter

-A hat, coat and scarf.
-For some reason I underestimated how cold it was going to be and didn’t have a scarf with me, and it was absolutely freezing.
-I got one just off St Mark’s Square, but don’t make the same mistake I did.
-A warm winter coat is also a must – it does get cold wandering all those beautiful streets.
+For some reason I underestimated how cold it was going to be in Venice in November and didn’t have a scarf with me.
+What was I thinking?
+Luckily I was able to buy one on a stand just off St Mark’s Square, but don’t make the same mistake I did.
+A warm winter coat is also a must – it does get cold pounding all those beautiful pavements.

 Where to stay in Venice

-If you’re looking for a nice hotel in the heart of Venice then this is the place for you.
-It’s located five minutes walk from St Mark’s Square so you’re close to the centre of the action.
-There’s also a restaurant on-site which we didn’t manage to squeeze in but is a great option if it’s a particularly chilly night outside.
+If you’re looking for a hotel in the heart of Venice then Hotel Saturnia is ideal.
+It’s located five minutes-walk from St Mark’s Square so you’re close to the centre of the action.
+There’s also a restaurant and bar on-site!
+We didn’t manage to squeeze in but is a great option.
+Particularly chilly night outside and you don’t want to venture very far.
 All in all, I loved the Hotel Saturnia in Venice and I’d definitely go back!